kidtronnix/toothache/README.md

 ##### Add Routes

-Once we have configured toothache, we have the following CRUD functions exposed:
+Once we have configured toothache, we have the following CRUD request handlers will be exposed:

 * User.create
 * User.get